aspose-words/Aspose.Words-Documentation/net/getting-started/why-aspose-words/aspose-words-or-open-xml-sdk/code-comparison-aspose-words-openxml/search-and-replace-text-in-document-part/_index.md

 title: Find and Replace Text in a Document Part – Aspose.Words for .NET
 articleTitle: Find and Replace Text in a Document Part
 linktitle: Find and Replace Text in a Document Part
-description: "Find and replace text from a document part easily and fast instead of using Open XML SDK."
+description: "Find and replace text from a document part easily and fast instead of using Open XML SDK using C#."
 type: docs
 weight: 140
 url: /net/search-and-replace-text-in-document-part/